smouheb/P8-TodoList/README.md

 or if you are using the command line, then go to the directory you want this project to be saved and copy paste the below: git clone https://github.com/smouheb/TodoList.git

-Once it is downloaded/saved, cd BileMo and then composer install. you will be asked to:
+Once it is downloaded/saved, cd Todolist and then composer install. you will be asked to:
-- Add all the database information (hostname, port, databasename, usernanme, password...)
+- Add the database information (hostname, port, databasename, usernanme, password...)

-- When the ins the following command to create a database (if not already existing): bin/console doctrine:database:create then bin/console doctrine:schema:create.
+When you are done use the following command to create a database (if not already existing):
+    bin/console doctrine:database:create
+    then bin/console doctrine:schema:create.